-In contrast to our operations in other parts of the world, we have not implemented a direct sales model in China.
-The Chinese government permits direct selling only by organizations that have a license, which we are in the process of applying for, and has also adopted anti-multilevel marketing legislation.
+In contrast to our operations in other parts of the world, our China subsidiary has not implemented a direct sales model in China.
+The Chinese government permits direct selling only by organizations that have a license, which we are in the process of applying for, and has also adopted anti-pyramid selling and multilevel marketing legislation.
 We operate an e-commerce direct selling model in Hong Kong and recognize the revenue derived from sales to both Hong Kong and Chinese members as being generated in Hong Kong.
 Products purchased by members in China are delivered to third parties that act as the importers of record under agreements to pay applicable duties.
 In addition, through a Chinese entity, we sell products in China using an e-commerce retail model.
-The Chinese entity operates separately from the Hong Kong entity, and a Chinese member may elect to participate in either or both.
+Chinese members may elect to participate in either or both of the Chinese entity and the Hong Kong entity.